MustafaCalik26/project2025-file-structure-update/README.md

 Returns a scrambled word.(plain text)

 -POST /api/guess
-Send your guess in the request body (JSON with guess field).
+Send your guess in the request body (JSON with guess field)

 -GET /api/hint
 Returns a hint for the current word

+-POST/api/users
+Create new user

 Features